Budget Fact Sheet - Grants for social service providers

 Improvements to grant funding arrangements include:

-- new grant programmes that are better suited to what communities need and want
+- new grant programs that are better suited to what communities need and want

-- a single, coherent structure that streamlines 18 discretionary grant programmes into seven
+- a single, coherent structure that streamlines 18 discretionary grant programs into seven

 - longer-term agreements that increase certainty and make planning easier